New address: 24 Farnsworth Street, Boston, MA 02210-1409.

 Search the UUA's WorshipWeb for chalice lightings, readings, and sermons for flower, water, and bread communions.

 Norbert Capek, a Unitarian minister in Czechoslovakia, created the Flower Communion, and his wife, Maya, introduced it to the United States.
-Read about flower communion on the UUA website or a short biography of Norbert Capek in the online Dictionary of Unitarian Universalist Biography.
-A Tapestry of Faith workshop in the curriculum for youth A Place of Wholeness, also explores the flower communion and its theme of hope.
+Read about flower ceremony on the UUA website or a short biography of Norbert Capek in the online Dictionary of Unitarian Universalist Biography.
+A Tapestry of Faith workshop in the curriculum for youth A Place of Wholeness, also explores the flower ceremony and its theme of hope.

 A Child's Book of Blessings and Prayers, by Eliza Blanchard (Boston: Skinner House, 2008) includes graces for meals, as does the UUA pamphlet, Family Prayers, by Irene Praeger.